eczlaw/hastyhorse/README.md

 # hastyhorse
-Scripts that implement MBT's [Hasty Horse](https://ygoprodeck.com/cube/view-cube/35397) Format to play it in EDOPro.
+Scripts that implement the alternative Yu-Gi-Oh! format [Hasty Horse](https://ygoprodeck.com/cube/view-cube/35397) by MBT to play it in EDOPro.

 The game rule card "Hasty Horse Rules" will remove itself from the Deck at the start of a duel and ask both players to accept the rules.
 It will also check whether the decklist is correct